NathanBnvn/Projet_4_ChessPy/README.md

 ### Setup

-First of all you'll need to create a virtual environement like so :
+First of all, you will need to create a virtual environement like so :

 **on Mac or Linux**